XavierHuangWF/efficient-financial-distillation/README.md

 Legacy evaluation, seed-selection, and plotting scripts are still kept as separate files for reproducibility and comparison.

 Some filenames in the current repository still reflect legacy naming, and the commands above intentionally match the current filenames exactly.

 ---

+## Limitations

+While the reported results are strong, this repository reflects a specific experimental setting.
+Performance can vary with prompt design, seed representativeness, and dataset characteristics.
+The current experiments focus on English financial sentiment classification and should not be overgeneralized to other domains without additional validation.

+---